 Sliders may be used in conjunction with an Input Field or Select Menu allowing the user to set a Slider value via keyboard entry.

 Appearance and Behavior

-A slider comprises of a track aligned along a vertical or horizontal axis, a visual indicator of where on the axis the current selection exists, and value labels.
+A Slider is comprised of a track aligned along a vertical or horizontal axis, a visual indicator of where on the axis the current selection exists, and value labels.
 The visual indicator of the selection value comprises of a selection fill and a thumb indicator.
 The user slides the thumb along the track until it reaches their desired value.
-The Slider's label generally appears above the slider and aligned to the left side of the track.
-In certain situations, the label may appear to the left of the slider and vertically center-aligned to the track.
+The Slider’s label generally appears above the Slider and aligned to the left side of the track.
+In certain situations, the label may appear to the left of the Slider and vertically center-aligned to the track.

 To learn more about adding Help Text to Sliders, see the Forms and Validation guidance.

 |UI Kit - Dark||v7||Available|